I don’t appreciate Madam Pele’s e komo mai—welcome home—present to me.

 Most people who come to see the lava—even the ignorant ones—have at least a water bottle and a flashlight with them.
 But they could be buried under everything.

 There’s a chance he’d fallen and been engulfed by the lava but somehow, I don’t get that feeling.
 At 1200 degrees with basalt lava, it would have been instant death, not this half-ass attempt at annihilation.
 Pele looks like she changed her mind here.
 I wonder if she was on a different course originally?
 The lava flow peters out into a thinner layer and stops, not reaching all the way to the sea.

 This guy looks like a local too, so he should have been well aware of what and what not to do around an active flow.

 * * * *

 Driving back to the entry at Kalapana, as always, I wonder why people choose to live here.
 Punatics.
-A fairly accurate name for the folks who like to live down here in this godforsaken part of the BI where land is cheap and isolated in the ever-increasing lava fields of the Puna Coast.
+A fairly accurate name for the folks who like to live down here in this godforsaken part of the Big Island or the BI as we locals call it.
+The land is cheap and isolated in the ever-increasing lava fields of the Puna coast.

 I like my own space and isolation too, but this is too unforgiving for me.

 A few houses stand intact, with no means to access them.
 Pele spared them but didn’t do the homeowners any real favors.
 The insurance companies don’t pay out for that type of thing.
 The house is still technically livable.
 Just because you can’t access it, wasn’t their concern.
 People had learned to get out what they could and let their houses burn.

 Kalani and I head back through the small town of Pahoa with its false front western-style buildings and up onto the main highway to Volcano.

 “What’s the story with Hibby?”
 I ask as casually as I can.